jdagdelen/hyperDB/README.md

 ## Usage

-Here's an example of using HyperDB to store and query documents:
+Here's an example of using HyperDB to store and query documents with information about all 151 original pokemon _in an instant_:

 ```python
 import json